 Check out Travis at www.travisstoetzel.com.
 Thanks for the opportunity Travis.

-The question we get asked a lot is “Coach, do you have any advice for going through BUD/S?”.
+The question we get asked a lot is “Coach, do you have any advice for going through BUD/S?”

 Navy SEAL training (or Basic Underwater Demolition / SEAL (BUD/S) as it is known) is not for the weak in body or spirit.
-Here are 10 tips from a young man who went thru BUD/S twice (11 months of Hell) – and served as a Navy SEAL, this training is more demanding than anything you will experience in your lifetime.
+Here are 10 tips I learned the hard way after going through BUD/S twice (first time making it through Hell Week then failing a math test).

-Yes; there are a few training camps and coaches out there that assist with preparation for BUD/S. Due to their own individual situations, some candidates elect to train on their own.
+Yes—there are a few training camps and coaches out there that assist with preparation for BUD/S. Due to their own individual situations, some candidates elect to train on their own.

 Either way, there are some good (and bad) ways to prepare for Navy SEAL training.
 In this blog post I am going to discuss some training and nutrition guidelines that will assist in your preparation for the long journey.

 Question: I was just wondering what age would you consider to go ahead and try out for BUD/S and how would you know if you’re ready?